duhrer/duhrer.github.io/_posts/projects/2025-03-06-rebble-hackathon-entry.md

 ![A mockup of Sisyphus journey each minute](/assets/img/2025-03-06-progression-mockup.png)

-The mountain is just two copies of the same loopable image, that act as the second hand.
+The mountain is just two copies of the same loopable image that act as the second hand, moving from left to right across the screen.
 The circle represents the boulder, and moves up or down so that it appears to rest on the right part of the mountain.

 I liked the idea well enough to break it down into individual SVGS that match screen size I had in mind, and then tweaked them to meet the requirements (no